| Aspect | Myers-Briggs (MBTI) | Enneagram |

 | Weakness | Doesn’t explain motivation | Can feel confronting |

-Maybe you got INFJ and felt seen.
-Or you discovered you’re an Enneagram 4 and suddenly your entire adolescence made sense.
+Maybe you got INFJ at work and felt weirdly exposed.
+Or you discovered you’re an Enneagram 4 and your entire adolescence finally made sense.

 But here’s what most people get wrong: these systems aren’t competitors.
-They’re measuring completely different things.
+They’re answering different questions.

 It’s like asking whether a thermometer or a blood pressure monitor is “better.”
-They measure different aspects of health.
-Same with MBTI and Enneagram—they reveal different dimensions of who you are.
+They track different signals.
+MBTI and the Enneagram do the same thing for personality.

-Let’s break down what each actually measures, when to use which, and how they work together.
+Here’s what each one actually measures, when to use which, and how they work together.

 The Core Difference (In One Sentence)